soundanalogous/Breakout/README.md

 Tested boards (running StandardFirmata from Firmata -> Examples in Arduino 1.0):

-- Arduino UNO
+- Arduino UNO, Arduino NG
 - Teensy 2.0
-- Arduino FIO
+- Arduino FIO (including XBee wireless link to computer)
 - Arduino Mega

 The following boards should also work (I just don't have them to confirm):